 Routers offer a web interface, allowing you to configure them through a browser.
 The router runs a web server and makes this web page available when you’re on the router’s local network.

 However, most routers offer a “remote access” feature that allows you to access this web interface from anywhere in the world.
-Even if you set a username and password, if you have a D-Link router affected by this vulnerability, anyone would be able to log in without any credentials.
+Occasionally glitches or firmware problems have cropped up that make routers with remote access enabled vulnerable to attack.
 If you have remote access disabled, you’d be safe from people remotely accessing your router and tampering with it.

 To do this, open your router’s web interface and look for the “Remote Access,” “Remote Administration,” or “Remote Management” feature.
 Ensure it’s disabled — it should be disabled by default on most routers, but it’s good to check.